pheliks/pheliks.github.io/temporal-graphs-workshop-30-march-2020.markdown

 * highlight and strengthen the links between temporal graph theory and other areas of mathematics and computer science
 * bring together interested academics from computer science, mathematics and other areas and stimulate cross-fertilizing discussion
 * foster an interest in the new exciting field and challenging problems in the participants, especially in postgraduate students and early career researchers

+The workshop is suppored by [The London Mathematical Society](https://www.lms.ac.uk/ "The London Mathematical Society"), [Networks Sciences & Technologies initiative](https://www.liverpool.ac.uk/network-science-technologies/ "Networks Sciences & Technologies initiative"), and the [Department of Computer Science](https://www.liverpool.ac.uk/computer-science/) of the University of Liverpool.

 ## Invited Speakers